aanchal1810/hospital-management-system/README.md

    - Paste the schema code provided in this repo to create the database and tables

 4. **Add Sample Data (Optional)**
-   - Insert sample records using either SQL scripts or the **Table Editor** in Supabase Studio
+   - Insert sample records using either SQL scripts or the **Table Editor** in Supabase Studio if you want to run the queries provided, we have added a few sample records but you will need more records to run a few queries

 5. **Explore & Query**
    - Use the **Table View** and **SQL Editor** in Supabase Studio to explore relationships and test queries